learn-co-curriculum/react-ts-typescript-lab-1/README.md

 base function already set up for you.
 Complete your work for this lab there.

-Whenever you're ready to run your code, remember the steps to compiling `.ts` to `.js` before you can the resulting `.js` file:
+Whenever you're ready to run your code, remember the steps to compiling `.ts` to `.js` before you can run the resulting `.js` file:

 1. Compile your TypeScript code with `tsc <TS filename>`.
 For this lab, it would be `tsc src/index.ts`.